Track maintenance operative

 What it's like

-You would look after railways, tunnels and bridges to help keep trains running safely.
+Track maintenance operatives look after railways, tunnels and bridges to make sure trains run safely and efficiently.

 Your tasks might include: